-The Children’s Hospital’s Department of Psychiatry and Behavioral Sciences provides the highest quality clinical services for children, adolescents, and families.
+The Department of Psychiatry and Behavioral Sciences at the Children's Hospital Colorado provides the highest quality clinical services for children, adolescents, and families.
 Our emphasis is on developing coordinated systems within the hospital as well as collaborating with other agencies and providers.

-The Children’s Hospital provides a complete continuum of psychiatric services, from our outpatient clinic to inpatient hospitalization for children and adolescents.
+The Children’s Hospital Colorado provides a complete continuum of psychiatric services, from our outpatient clinic to inpatient hospitalization for children and adolescents.
 Providers represent many disciplines, including psychiatry, psychology, social work, and nursing.
-The Department of Psychiatry and Behavioral Sciences works to promote the integration of high-quality mental health services with the unique multidisciplinary services provided by The Children’s Hospital.
+The Department of Psychiatry and Behavioral Sciences works to promote the integration of high-quality mental health services with the unique multidisciplinary services provided by the Children’s Hospital Colorado.

 Each of our specialty programs offers the following services:

 - Diagnostic evaluations

 - Parent counseling